 - From Jaisalmer: It is almost 18–20 km (30–35 minutes).

-- How: Hire a taxi, self drive bike, or as part of a desert tour.
+- Hire a taxi, self-drive a bike, or as part of a desert tour.
 Also, many tours combine Kuldhara + Bada Bagh + Sam Sand Dunes (evening camel + sunset).

 - The road is good.
 The last small section is a bit bumpy but fine.
 So, explore Rajasthan tour packages here.